PdxCodeGuild/advjs-curriculum/week-6/chatroom5.md

   * if they are not logged in, display a "log in" button instead
 * don't get the username by simply calling `prompt` like we did before.
 Instead, the username should come from the login form.

+## Resources

+* check out the [URL Parameters](https://reacttraining.com/react-router/web/example/url-params) page in the react-routers docs.
+This will be useful for rendering dynamic routes such (`/rooms/<roomname>`)
+* For redirection, there are multiple options.
+  * the [useHistory](https://reacttraining.com/react-router/web/api/Hooks/usehistory) hook is an easy way to dynamically trigger a redirect

 ## Notes

 Next week we will have the app authenticate/authorize users using proper security measures.
 For now, we are just fleshing out what the behavior will look like.